The main problem in the world is stress.

 Sitkari Breath

-Sitkari breath is used for cleansing, a n d boosting8
+Sitkari breath is used for cleansing, a n d boosting

 glandular function.
 It is done by i n haling